ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 ubuntu-drivers devices
 ```
 Device drivers will be shortlisted & you can see nvidia drivers enlisted.
+We will choose Nvidia Driver-440 as 440 is comaptible with cuda-10.2 & ZED SDK-3.1.2 has support for cuda-10.2.
+(Also cuda-10.0 but not for cuda-10.1)
 ### GUI based Installation (Recommended):
-Go to Activities Overview--->Software Updater--->Settings--->Additional Driver & Choose available latest nvidia driver-435.
+Go to Activities Overview--->Software Updater--->Settings--->Additional Driver & Choose available latest nvidia driver-440.
 Then click on "Apply changes".
 ### Binary Installation (Applicable if you didn't use GUI Method):
 Install updated version of nvidia gpu driver by checking versions of drivers available on apt (Advanced Package Tool) & add drivers to ppa (Personal Package Archives).
 Run:
 ```